jonajoy142/ML_SPECIALIZATION/2_Classification/project6_logistic_regression_sklearn/README.md

 ---

 ## 🎯 6.
-Evaluation Metrics (Your Doubt Answered)
+Evaluation Metrics

-Your main question:
+main questions:

 “What are Precision, Recall, F1 Score and why weren’t they used in scratch implementation?”